hpi-dhc/PharMe/annotation-server/CONTRIBUTING.md

 ## Medication Database

-- To fetch all drugs from Dailymed send a POST-Request to `/rxnorm`
+- To initialize the database with the zipped data specified in `.env`, send a POST-Request to `/medications`
-- To fetch a specific medication you need the rxnorm_mapping_id.
-Send a GET-Request to `/medications/b9ff2469-22c7-fc70-e053-2a95a90abc49` to fetch Ibuprofen for example.
-- Send a DELETE-Request to `/medications/:id` to delete the medication entry.
-  The id is the auto-generated
-- Send a DELETE-Request to `/rxnorm` to clear the database